wenyuan0211/Arthrodire-phylogeny/character list of arthrodires.md

 180.Middle pit-line: absent(0); present(1).
 >In the Dunkleosteidae, the middle pit-line is absent, such as in the *Gorgonichthys*, *Dunkleosteus*, and *Heterosteus ingens*.
 The middle pit-line is present in the majority of arthrodires, such as in the *Kujdanowiaspis* and *Coccosteus*.
+> - The coding of Xitun actinolepid is 0.

 181.Postocular crest: absent(0); present(1).
 >The postocular crest is present in many plesiomorphic arthrodires, such as *Kujdanowiaspis* (Stensiö 1963: fig. 42), *Buchanosteus* (Young 1979: fig. 2), but is absent in eubrachythoracids.
 In contrast, many eubrachythoracids posssess dermal postorbital processes, but lacking the postocular crest.